 How do Portland Mattress models compare with big online bed-in-a-box brands?

-These mattresses feel more traditional and more responsive than many foam-heavy bed-in-a-box options.
-Support and edge behavior impressed our team, especially for heavier bodies.
-However, trial periods are shorter, and shoppers must arrange regional delivery rather than compressed carton shipment.
+These beds felt more traditional and more responsive than many foam-heavy bed-in-a-box options.
+Support and edge behavior stood out in our sessions, especially for heavier bodies.
+The main tradeoff is that trial windows tend to be shorter, and delivery is handled through regional channels rather than compressed box shipping.